charlieluuu/chihpin.github.io/README.md

 ## 💼 Work experience
 **Server Assurance engineer @ <a href="https://www.inventec.com/en" target="_blank">Inventec</a> (_Jun 2021 - Aug 2023_)**
 - Experience in full-cycle cloud server validation to mass production.
-- Strong operating system knowledge of Linux, and Windows with Intel/AMD platform, and validating server and its peripheral components such as CPU, memory, NIC card, GPU and other storage drives for reliability, compatibility and performance.
+- Strong operating system knowledge of **Linux, and Windows with Intel/AMD platform**, and validating server and its peripheral components such as CPU, memory, NIC card, GPU and other storage drives for reliability, compatibility and performance.
 - Experience working cooperatively with cross-functional staff and clients to solve issues and meet project requirements.<br>

 **IT intern @ <a href="https://www.siemens.com/global/en" target="_blank">Siemens</a> (_Nov 2018 - Feb 2019_)**